 5. Is Alexa Compatible with a Nest Thermostat?

-6. Does a Nest Thermostat Function Without Wi-Fi?
+6. Will My Nest Thermostat Work Without Wi-Fi?

 7. Can You Lock a Nest Thermostat?